4.6 Settlement agreements and other awards

 - Payments for loss of income or loss of support.
 Loss of income payments are available to individuals with the Hepatitis C virus who progress to the later stages of the disease.
 Loss of support payments are paid to family members and dependents where an individual has died from the Hepatitis C virus (not exempt).

-Extended benefits are available for social assistance recipients who are ineligible for income assistance due to assets received from payments for loss of income or loss of support (see Directive 7.3: Extended health benefits for more information).
+Extended health benefits are available for social assistance recipients who are ineligible for financial assistance due to payments received for loss of income or loss of support (see Directive 7.3: Extended health benefits for more information).

 Pre-1986/Post-1990 Hepatitis C Settlement Agreement